 Practicum students are expected to demonstrate competency in several skill areas including: use of open and closed questions, paraphrasing, reflecting feeling, summarizing, empathy, confrontation, silence, reflection of meaning, and goal setting.
-In addition, students are expected to successfully present recorded sessions that demonstrate the counselor's ability to utilize the listed skills in a coherent and intentional fashion.
+In addition, students are expected to successfully present recorded sessions which demonstrate the counselor's ability to utilize the listed skills in a coherent and intentional fashion.
 Students must also exhibit the ability to structure a counseling session from beginning to end, including obtaining necessary information while keeping personal agendas, values, and issues out of counseling sessions.
 Inability to consistently demonstrate counseling skills may result in failure of the course, inability to continue to Internship (COU 691 or 692), and/or the development of a Professional Development Plan.

-Course Grading & Student Performance Criteria
+Student Performance Criteria

-Evaluation is based upon completion of required assignments, as well as your instructor's and supervisors' evaluations of your counseling skills and professionalism, which will be completed at the conclusion of the semester.
-The following grading scale will be utilized for final grades.
-Assignments will be given grades reflecting these criteria.
+Evaluation is based upon completion of required assignments, as well as your instructor's and supervisors' evaluations of your counseling skills and professionalism.
+The following grading scale will be utilized for final grades assignments will be given grades reflecting these criteria.

-A Completion of requirements, including consistent taping for supervision, and consistently demonstrated high-quality therapeutic relationships, as well as other client care and contacts.
-This grade requires consistent high level of personal reflection (as demonstrated in papers and supervision) and ability to critique self and skills (as demonstrated in transcriptions and supervision), as well as high levels of counselor skills and professionalism (as demonstrated in transcriptions, evaluations, and submitting logs by the due date 100% of the time).
-A- to B+ Completion of requirements and demonstration of frequent high-quality therapeutic relationships, as well as other client care and contacts; includes moderate level of personal reflection and ability to critique self and skills, as well as moderate levels of counselor skills and professionalism (as demonstrated in transcriptions, evaluations, and/or submitting logs by the due date 90% of the time). В Completion of requirements and high-quality therapeutic relationships, as well as other client care and contacts, demonstrated in the final month of the semester ; includes moderate difficulties in personal reflection and ability to critique self and skills (as demonstrated in transcriptions, evaluations, and/or submitting logs by the due date 85% of the time).
-B- Completion of requirements but shows minimal effectiveness in therapeutic relationships or other client care and contacts; includes significant difficulty in personal reflection and ability to critique self and skills (as demonstrated in transcriptions, evaluations, and/or submitting logs by the due date 80% of the time).
-C+ to C A grade in this range would indicate unaddressed counselor impairment and would necessarily also engage the counseling program's retention policy (as demonstrated in transcriptions, evaluations, and/or submitting logs by the due date less than 80% of the time).
+A Completion of requirements, including consistent taping for supervision, and consistently-demonstrated high-quality therapeutic relationships, as well as other client care and contacts.
+This grade requires consistent high-level of personal reflection (as demonstrated in papers and supervision) and ability to critique self and skills (as demonstrated in transcriptions and supervision), as well as high-levels of counselor skills and professionalism (as demonstrated in transcriptions and evaluations).
+A- to B+ Completion of requirements and demonstration of frequent high-quality therapeutic relationships, as well as other client care and contacts; includes moderate level of personal reflection and ability to critique self and skills, as well as moderate levels of counselor skills and professionalism.
+B to B- Completion of requirements and high-quality therapeutic relationships, as well as other client care and contacts, demonstrated in the final month of the semester ; includes moderate difficulties in personal reflection and ability to critique self and skills . В- Completion of requirements but shows minimal effectiveness in therapeutic relationships or other client care and contacts; includes significant difficulty in personal reflection and ability to critique self and skills.
+C+ to C A grade in this range would indicate unaddressed counselor impairment and would necessarily also engage the counseling program's retention policy.